 At least two airlines agree that there’s something suspicious about these kinds of clubs.
 Downright fraudulent, actually.

-In separate lawsuits, American Airlines and Delta Air Lines allege that a network of vacation clubs have misappropriated their names or logos to sell memberships, either coming deceptively close to the names of real airlines, as “USA Airlines” does, or misusing their names outright.
+In separate lawsuits, American Airlines and Delta Air Lines allege that a network of vacation clubs have misappropriated their names or logos to sell memberships.
+It either came deceptively close to the names of real airlines, as “USA Airlines” does, or misusing their names outright.

-The complaints offer a glimpse into what insiders say is a business that generates billions of dollars in annual revenue and seems to yield almost as many complaints.
+The complaints offer a glimpse into what insiders say is a business that generates billions of dollars in annual revenue.
+It seems to yield almost as many complaints.
 The lawsuits paint a picture of a well-organized, resourceful and seductive industry that few people have understood, until now.

 One lawsuit, filed by American Airlines in a Texas district court, claims that a network of travel clubs used the airline’s intellectual property on mass-mailed postcards and letters to intentionally confuse consumers into believing that American was sponsoring or had endorsed a giveaway promotion for two round-trip tickets.